Medical Device Recalls

 If it is determined that a recalled product has or may cause adverse health consequences for you, you may have a legal right to make a claim against the manufacturer of the medical device.
 Such cases are often resolved in multi-district litigations or settled outside of court, but your case can also progress to trial to allow you to obtain compensation.
 To settle or sue, you will need to prove that the medical device caused you unexpected harm when used as intended.
 The recall is strong evidence that the device was dangerous and that you are entitled to monetary damages.

 You have a limited time to take action after a medical device has harmed you, so don’t hesitate to get the help you need to protect your legal rights.
-The Boston defective medical devices lawyers at the Law Offices of Jeffrey S. Glassman are here to help, so give us a call or contact us online today to schedule a free consultation.
+The Boston defective medical devices lawyers at Jeffrey Glassman Injury Lawyers are here to help, so give us a call or contact us online today to schedule a free consultation.